tonylaurent/verbal/readme.md

     > This is the second paragraph.
     > "

-You can custom the post date instead of use the current timestamp:
+You can custom the post datetime instead of use the default current timestamp:

     $ verbal post:add "My first post" --datetime="2018-01-01 12:30:00"